aarhusstadsarkiv/stadsarkiv-client/example-config-demo/docs/README.md

-# stadsarkiv-client
+# My Achieve Your achieve (MAYA)

-The `stadsarkiv-client` is used to make web clients that can interact with aarhus stadsarkivs API service.
+`maya` is used to make web clients that can interact with aarhus stadsarkivs API service.
 Aarhus stadsarkiv contains a lot of public archives and the API service is used to search and retrieve data from the archives.

-The following describes how to install and use the stadsarkiv-client.
+The following describes how to install and use `maya`.

 ## development

-    git clone git@github.com:aarhusstadsarkiv/stadsarkiv-client.git
+    git clone git@github.com:aarhusstadsarkiv/stadsarkiv-client.git maya
-    cd stadsarkiv-client
+    cd maya
-    virtualenv venv # Python >= 3.10.6 should work
+    uv venv # Python >= 3.10.6 should work
-    source venv/bin/activate
+    source .venv/bin/activate

 Install requirements:

 Using pip

-    pip install -r requirements.txt
+    uv pip install -r requirements.txt

 You may also need to install danish language packs